theXYZT/pulsarbat/docs/install.rst

 From sources
 ------------

-The sources for pulsarbat can be downloaded from the `Github repo`_.
+The source code for pulsarbat can be downloaded from the `Github repo`_.

 You can either clone the public repository: